rosahsu/Code4Good--Mass-Farmers-Market/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-A Google API Key (if you don't have one already, here are instructions: https://developers.google.com/maps/documentation/javascript/get-api-key
+A Google API Key (if you don't have one already, here are instructions: https://developers.google.com/maps/documentation/javascript/get-api-key, Make sure the Maps Javascript API is enabled)
 Python IDE (for editing)
 ### Set-up/Usage